vivaanusyd/Misson-Irene/README.md

 If no log exists, folders will be renamed and a log will be created.
 Decode (restore original names)
 Run the script again.
-If a log is found, you’ll be asked whether to restore the original names.
+If a log is found, the script will ask whether to restore the original names.